Cloud monitoring guide: Monitoring strategy for cloud deployment models

-Requires, at a minimum, a management server and a SQL server to host the operational database and the reporting data warehouse database.
+Requires, at a minimum, a management server and a SQL Server instance to host the operational database and the reporting data warehouse database.
 The complexity increases when high availability and disaster recovery are required, and there are machines in multiple sites, untrusted systems, and other complex design considerations.

 |Limited connectivity - no internet or isolated network||No||Yes|